DataShades/ckanext-files/README.md

 group/organization images are stored inside local filesystem, you can use `files:public_fs` storage adapter.

-Below is an example of storage with name `group_images`.
-This name will be used in all other commands of this migration workflow, so don't forget to adapt commands if you use a different name for the storage.
+This extension expects that the name of group images storage will be `group_images`.
+This name will be used in all other commands of this migration workflow.
+If you want to use different name for group images storage, override `ckanext.files.group_images_storage` config option which has default value `group_images` and don't forget to adapt commands if you use a different name for the storage.

 This configuration example sets 10MiB restriction on upload size via `ckanext.files.storage.group_images.max_size` option.
 Feel free to change it or